Theju77/lmarena-riftrunner-finder/README.md

 ### 3. Configuration

-The `config.json` file contains a **fixed prompt and search pattern** specifically designed to identify Gemini 3.0 models.
+The `config.json` file contains a **fixed prompt and search pattern** specifically designed to identify the "riftrunner" model.
 These values are tuned to find specific fingerprint characteristics in model responses and **should not be modified**.

 **Optional Configuration:**
 You can adjust these settings in `config.json` if needed: